 Dulint squinted at the distant peaks.
 “We’ll make camp soon, lad.
 No point risking our necks on these trails after dark.”

-They found a small clearing nestled between towering pines.
+They found a small clearing tucked between towering pines.
 As Balin gathered firewood, Dulint unpacked their meager rations.

 “Tell me again about the Zuraldi,” Balin said, his eyes reflecting the flames.
 “What are they like?”